 Q: Is forgiveness always the right choice?

 A: Forgiveness is generally considered a positive and beneficial choice, but it is not always the right choice for everyone in every situation.
-In some cases, it may be necessary to prioritize your own safety and well-being over forgiveness.
+So in some cases, it may be necessary to prioritize your own safety and well-being over forgiveness.
 It is important to listen to your intuition and make the decision that is best for you, even if it means not forgiving the other person.

 Conclusion: Embracing Forgiveness as a Path to Inner Peace

 The journey of forgiveness is not always easy, but it is a journey worth taking.
 It requires courage, vulnerability, and a willingness to let go of anger and resentment.
-However, the rewards of forgiveness – inner peace, stronger relationships, and a greater sense of well-being – are well worth the effort.
+Still, the rewards of forgiveness – inner peace, stronger relationships, and a greater sense of well-being – are well worth the effort.